swax/NAISYS/docs/005-multi-machine-redux.md

 3. **No shared DB schema** - The `@naisys/hub-database` package is hub-only at runtime.
 NAISYS production code has no database dependency.
 It talks to the hub via the WebSocket API.
 (Test fixtures still import the package to spin up a hub for integration tests.)
 4. **No multi-mastering** - One source of truth per deployment.
 Hub DB for multi-machine, in-memory for local.
 5. **Explicit control model** - Either "local controlled" (standalone, ephemeral) or "hub controlled" (persistent, managed).
-6. **Hosts identify NAISYS instances** - Each NAISYS instance is assigned a hostname and self-registers into the existing `hosts` table on first connection.
+6. **Hosts identify NAISYS instances** - Each NAISYS instance is paired with a `hosts` row created up-front in the supervisor UI (or auto-bootstrapped in integrated mode).
+The row's hashed access key is what the client presents at handshake — the key alone identifies the host; there is no `NAISYS_HOSTNAME` round-trip or auto-registration on first connect.
 A `user_hosts` table maps which users (agents) can run on which hosts.
 If a user has no `user_hosts` entries, they can run on any host.
-A host is a naisys process instance - typically one per machine, but multiple instances on the same machine are supported.
 7. **Hub routes agent starts** - In hub mode, `ns-agent start` sends an `agent_start` request to the hub.
 Hub picks the least-loaded host the user is assigned to (or any non-restricted host if unassigned) and relays `agent_start` to that host.
 The target may be the requesting instance or a different one.

 ### Deployment Modes